 Uses & Substitutions

-While it is mostly used in sweet recipes, don’t be afraid to add a sprinkle to savory dishes too.
-Sweet potato casserole, breads, roasted veggies, rubs on chicken, pork or turkey.
+While it is mostly used in sweet dishes, don’t be afraid to add a sprinkle to savory dishes too.
+It’s a wonderful addition to root vegetables like sweet potatoes, breads, roasted veggies, rubs on chicken, pork or turkey.
 Even make it into a compound butter.

 This homemade spice mix can be used to make so many different recipes beyond your classic pumpkin pie.